bookingactivities/booking-activities/readme.txt

 * Tweak - Add the {booking_list_raw} notification tag
 * Tweak - Support more parameters in bookingactivities_list shortcode (all booking filters)
 * Tweak - Allow to filter bookings by user ID even if it is not in the list
+* Fix - Notification were sometimes sent twice when used with WooCommerce
+* Fix - Overlapping of the event list in emails
+* Fix - WC order became "refunded" when a reservation was refunded, even if another reservation was still "cancelled"
 * Fix - Cancellation delays were not working properly
 * Fix - The "user_id" parameter of the bookingactivities_list shortcode didn't work while explicitly set to "current"
 * Fix - The "status" and "order_by" parameters of the bookingactivities_list shortcode didn't work